ckauten/Portfolio/README.md

 ## Other Work:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at my other work:

 **Prevail:** https://github.com/ckauten/prevail-v2